-CASE STUDY: You are an analyst team of recent college graduates, working at an up-and-coming asset management company, Wharton Global Asset Management (WGAM).
+CASE STUDY: You are an analyst team of recent college graduates working at an up-and-coming asset management company, Wharton Global Asset Management (WGAM).
 The firm currently manages a $100,000,000 portfolio that is invested across several different sectors, representing a broad range of industries and companies.
-The members of your team hope to one day become portfolio managers who make the final investment decisions for WGAM’s portfolio.
+The members of your analyst team hope to one day become portfolio managers who make the final investment decisions for WGAM’s portfolio.

 Remember, your 10 weeks on WInS can only accurately assess the performance of investments that are made for the short-term.
-So, while you should test your strategy and build your stock portfolio on WInS, the majority of your investments should be long-term and therefore won’t require excessive buying and selling of stocks.
+So, while you should test your strategy and build your stock portfolio on WInS, most of your investments should be longer-term and therefore won’t require excessive buying and selling of stocks.
 However, your strategy might include guidelines for certain factors that could influence your decision to sell, even in the short-term.

 Your team will start out with a portfolio of $100,000 in virtual cash and will compete against other student teams from all over the world who are trying to land the same client.
 At the end of the 10 weeks of active trading, you must submit a proposal detailing your recommended investment strategy.
 As you strive to win Peter’s business, how will your team stand out against competing teams?
 How will you create a compelling and clever pitch to convince Peter to choose your strategy?
 Judges will review your final investment reports and select top teams.
 Those teams will be invited to present their strategies to a panel of experts.